open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 ## Instrumenting using OpenTelemetry.API Shim

-As mentioned in the introduction section, using OpenTelemetry.API Shim is only recommended if you want to use OpenTelemetry terminology like Tracer,Span instead of ActivitySource,Activity.
+As mentioned in the introduction section, using OpenTelemetry.API Shim is only recommended if you want to use OpenTelemetry terminology like Tracer, Span instead of ActivitySource, Activity.

 Follow [this](../../examples/console/TestOTelShimWithConsoleExporter.cs) code for example usage of this shim.